-As evidenced by the data provided by FMCSA, the State identifies at least 85 percent of carriers operating under a Federal IH or UNSAT/UNFIT OOS order during roadside enforcement activities and will not establish a specific reduction goal.
+As evidenced by the data provided by FMCSA, the State identifies at least 85 percent of carriers operating under a Federal OOS order during roadside enforcement activities and will not establish a specific reduction goal.
 However, the State will maintain effective enforcement of Federal OOS orders during roadside inspections and traffic enforcement activities.

-Enter your State's OOS Catch Rate percentage if below 85 percent: 67%
+Enter your State's OOS Catch Rate percentage if below 85 percent: 62%

-Projected Goals for FY 2021 - 2023: Enter a description of the State's performance goals.
+Projected Goals for FY 2018 - 2020: Enter a description of the State's performance goals.

 Fiscal Year Goal (%)

-2021 85
+2018 85

-2022 85
+2019 85

-2023 85
+2020 85

-The OOS catch rate for Imminent Hazard/Unfit Carriers Identified in Texas in FY 2020 to date for all carriers identified is 66.7 percent, a profound improvement over FY 2019 rate of 60.7.
-The catch rate percentage has also improved even more substantially.
+The OOS catch rate for Texas in FY 2019 to date for all carriers identified is 62.3 percent, a profound improvement over FY 2018 statistic.
+The catch rate percentage for Imminent Hazard/Unfit Carriers Identified has also improved although less substantially.